MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Prepare your final project presentation for Graduation Day (Thurs night)
   * NY: Practice it with your pairboarding partner
   * SF: Attend the project presetation workshop
-* Start applying to the the companies you've marked as 2s and 1s.
 * Ruby review: read this [Ruby interview walkthrough][ruby-interview-walkthrough]
 * What happens when you [navigate to a URL?][navigate-to-a-url]
 * Memorize your answer to that interview question with [these bullets][browser-navigation].